Pelvic Floor Health in Pregnancy, Birth and Postpartum

 *(this should prompt a return visit to your OB or midwife)

-Their recommended timeline for getting back to running/exercise if you don’t have any symptoms?
+What is their recommended timeline for getting back to running/exercising if you don’t have any symptoms?
 3-6 months postpartum.
-This is much longer than the 6 weeks many of us have in mind as we plan our return to exercise.
+This is much longer than the six weeks many of us have in mind as we plan our return to exercise.
 It can feel disheartening to be told to wait longer when you want to get moving and feel strong again.
 But the good news is that seeking help from a specialized pelvic floor physical therapist can move you along with more confidence and knowledge.